 The dead are returning to Annastasis Creek…

-Can Jarod break the curse, save Scotty from the homophobic Covenant Trustees, and vanquish what the screaming cicadas have awoken?
+Can Jarod break the curse for good, save the innocent from the homophobic Covenant Trustees, and vanquish what the screaming cicadas have awoken?

 Chapter 2 of the Prologue (3ff) presents in an opening frame a man who has abducted a young girl.
 Straub’s use of third person subjective (from the unnamed man’s point of view) quickly becomes apparent, but it’s not clear for some time whether the narrator is external or internal to the story.
 (Which is to say, we can’t tell whether the narrator is omniscient or close third.)

 The narrator uses omniscient technique of filtering right off (“he thought” ).
 In the second scene he identifies himself as the nephew of Edward Wanderley (7).
 The filtering continues in chapter 3: he “wished,” “saw” (9).
 Straub provides a hint of external narration with “She leaned back into the seat, waiting for him to do whatever he wanted” (9)—a reason the man could not know.
 Straub finally names him “Don Wanderly,” an author, on pages 11–12.

 Through chapter 6, Wanderley’s thoughts and actions are still being described externally: “He supposed that David…,” “The girl probably knew he was holding the knife…” (24); these surmisings stick to a limited, subjective POV, but we still don’t know whether it’s omniscient.